Two Jobs Calculator

 What's the best way to reduce tax if I have two jobs?

-Legal ways include pension contributions, adjusting tax codes, claiming allowable expenses, and using personal allowance efficiently.
+Legal ways include pension contributions, adjusting tax codes, claiming allowable expenses, and using your personal allowance efficiently.
+Salary sacrifice on your main job can also reduce your overall tax bill.
+Read our guide on maximising take-home pay for more tips.